-So I picked up this book because I love the topic of money and managing my money and wanted to see if maybe there was a better way to go about it.
-We’ll let me just tell you, at first I was skeptical some of the changes he suggested, like selling your car or getting rid of your car lease in exchange for a used fully paid car,m.
+So I picked up “The Total Money Makeover” because I love the topic of money and managing my money and wanted to see if maybe there was a better way to go about it.
+We’ll let me just tell you, at first I was skeptical some of the changes he suggested, like selling your car or getting rid of your car lease in exchange for a used fully paid car.
 It seemed severe.
 But I did the math and Dave’s formula for money success made sense!
+This review is going to cover exactly how Dave Ramsey did that.
 And maybe it isn’t the fastest way, its likely the easiest and clearest way for the Average American.
+Total Money Makeover is such a great book to read for financial literacy.

 Budget- goes into some detail about eliminating wasteful spending and avoiding “Keeping Up With The Joneses” mentality.
 Me and Hubby don’t really need to be going to the fancy restaurant every week and taking Snapchat pics titled “Love BAE!”
 Yes, I indulge in that behavior.
 I am one of those people.
 Wasteful spending is probably the first place you can tackle any money issues.